-Parenting Plan and Shared Parenting issues typically arise when a marriage is ending, when married partners or unwed parents of a child separate, or after a divorce when child custody family law modifications are sought be either parent.
+Parenting Plan and Shared Parenting issues typically arise when a marriage is ending, when married partners or unwed parents of a child separate, or after a divorce when child custody family law modifications are sought by either parent.

-If the parents of the child, or children are not able to successfully resolve Parenting Plan and Shared Parenting issues through mediation or other attempts at amicably resolving child related issues, the court will render it’s decisions based in accordance with Florida law, Uniform Child Custody Jurisdiction and Enforcement Act, and what is in the best interest of the child, or children.
+If the parents of the child, or children are not able to successfully resolve Parenting Plan and Shared Parenting issues through mediation or other attempts at amicably resolving child-related issues, the court will render its decisions based in accordance with Florida law, Uniform Child Custody Jurisdiction, and Enforcement Act, and what is in the best interest of the child, or children.

 During Parenting Plan and Shared Parenting proceedings, the court will consider various factors to determine what is in the best interest and welfare of the child, including, but may not be limited to:

 - The emotional ties existing between the parents and the child

 - Each parents ability to provide for the child’s needs on a daily basis

 - Which parent is more likely to conform to court orders by allowing contact between the child and the parent who does not have primary residential care

 If you have questions, concerns, or legal needs regarding Parenting Plan, Timesharing, or other Family Law issues, we urge you to seek the legal advice of an experienced Kissimmee, St. Cloud, Osceola and Polk County parenting plan attorney – lawyer at Kathy D. Sheive Attorney at Law by calling 407-944-4010 to schedule a confidential legal consultation.